francawinter/articles/performance-1/performance-1.md

 - But, with animation, we can improve User Experience (UX) of a website.
     - we can decide to animate these interactions so that feel a little bit more natural and intuitive to use. (needs example)

 - As a frontend developer, there are many different ways to animate elements.
 You can animate with JS, but, if possible, use CSS (why?).
-You can get a long way with CSS transitions and keyframes.
+(Law of simplest technology) You can get a long way with CSS transitions and keyframes.
 Personally, I almost never need to use anything else at work.

 ## What are CSS transitions?
 - CSS transitions are the easiest form of animation.
 You have an element with a state A that turns to state B.